So you want to know where to buy clothes, and what brands to buy while you’re in Tokyo.

 Access: 1 hour from Tokyo station by train, 40 minutes by car.

-3. Shisui Premium Outlet, Chiba Pref.
+3. Shisui Premium Outlet, Chiba Prefecture

 Run by the same group as Gotemba Premium Outlets, this outlet is just east of Tokyo in the neighboring prefecture of Chiba.
 There are also airport buses straight to and from Narita Airport, about 20 minutes away.